chandansgowda/pythoninkannada/README.md

 # pythoninkannada
-This repository is used to share the code for python project tutorials in kannada uploaded on Uniquota Education's Youtube Channel
+This repository is used to share the code for python project tutorials (in kannada language) uploaded on Uniquota Education Youtube Channel